imDelivered/OWRs/README.md

 Terminal chat app for Ollama with local Wikipedia integration via Kiwix.

+**⚠️ Disclaimer:** This software is provided "as is" without warranty.
+The author is not responsible for any misuse, damage, or consequences resulting from the use of this software.
+See [DISCLAIMER.md](DISCLAIMER.md) for full details.

 ## Features

 - Terminal chat interface with streaming responses